ArbitrumFoundation/docs/docs/arbitrum-bold-economics/bold-reimbursing-service-fees.md

 It’s natural to ask how much this mechanism is going to cost the Arbitrum DAO.
 First, we imagine that the common case might be that the Arbitrum Foundation's proposer is usually the one who proposes blocks.
 In this case, there is only one proposer (assuming the Arbitrum Foundation is honest and there are no challengers).
 This is actually one reason we don’t want to make the service fees for proposing blocks too high: we don’t want unnecessary competition between honest proposers trying to make a profit by earning service fees.
 In this “happy case” (with only Arbitrum Foundation proposing), no service fees need to be paid out.

 On the other hand, it could (in the worst case) happen that the Arbitrum Foundation proposer never gets a chance to propose.
 In this case, other honest parties would be earning 3% APY on their bonds 100% of the time.
-So, over a year, we would have to pay out 3% * 3600 = 108 `ETH`.
+So, over a year, we would have to pay out 3% \cdot 3600 = 108 `ETH`.

 This example is truly the worst case: we are *guaranteed never to have to pay more than the staking rate that the parent chain Ethereum validators get paid for the same period*.